Governorship of Ron DeSantis: Education

 In January 2019, DeSantis signed an executive order calling for the end of the nationwide K-12 educational standards initiative, Common Core, in Florida.
 On September 14, 2021, DeSantis announced that Florida would replace the Florida Standards Assessment (FSA) test with a system of smaller tests scattered throughout the year.
 He said there would be three tests, in the fall, winter and spring, each smaller than the FSA.
 Florida commissioner of education Richard Corcoran agreed with the decision, calling it a "huge victory for the school system".
 The new system is to be implemented by the 2022–23 school year.

 In March 2021, DeSantis proposed legislation to impose restrictions and stricter requirements for Florida universities to collaborate with Chinese academics and universities; he said this would crack down on economic espionage by China.
 DeSantis signed two such bills in June.

 DeSantis proposed legislation to "require colleges to report any gift of $50,000 or more that is made directly or indirectly by a foreign government".
 The policies sought by DeSantis also would change Florida laws involving theft from cloud technology and the theft or trafficking of trade secrets by China.
 DeSantis signed two such bills in June 2021.

 In July 2023, Florida's new education curriculum for middle schools, which included content on how "slaves developed skills which, in some instances, could be applied for their personal benefit", came under criticism.
 DeSantis defended the curriculum as "the most robust standards in African American history", and said of the controversial content: "I think that they're probably going to show some of the folks that eventually parlayed being a blacksmith into doing things later in life."

 DeSantis sought to reshape the New College of Florida.

+DeSantis is a proponent of school choice.